yellobes/Scribbler-CRM/README.md

 Scribbler CRM
 =============

 ..is a CRM / Object cache that is generic enough that it should be able to handle most basic CRM needs.
+It's geared towards hackerspaces / makerspaces that want to bolt on extra stuff, like client boxes that do RFID door key auth, 3d printer usage accounting, and membership while tying all of that to billing.